KingHowler/Arduino-Language-Support/README.md

 # Arduino Language Support for VS Code
 ## Why?
-I am a robotics enthusiast and, on one certain ocassion, wanted to edit my arduino project in Visual Studio Code.
+I am a robotics enthusiast and, on one certain occasion, wanted to edit my Arduino project in Visual Studio Code.

 However the following issues arose which convinced me to make my own extension for it.
 - When using C++ as the language mode for using .ino files, it doesn't recognize any of the arduino specific functions and treats them as an error.